relvacode/mediastack/README.md

   - Add your [oauth2_proxy.cfg](https://github.com/bitly/oauth2_proxy/blob/master/contrib/oauth2_proxy.cfg.example) to `oauth/oauth2_proxy.cfg`
   - Add your list of e-mails to `oauth/users/emails.txt`
-  - Run `docker-compose -f oauth-service.yml build` to build the oauth image shared by all applications
+  - Run this command below to build the oauth image shared by all applications

+    ```
+    cd oauth
+    docker-compose -f oauth-service.yml build
+    ```

 ### Telemetry

 A built-in ELK stack is provided that uses the Docker `gelf` driver to forward the logs from each oauth container to a Kibana frontend.
-Start the telemetry stack using:
+Start the telemetry stack using

 ```
 cd telemetry